 Crunchy No-Bake Peanut Butter Cookies made with only 4 ingredients!
-This healthier no-bake cookie recipe is made with puffed rice for the most delectable crunch!
+This healthier no-bake cookie recipe is made with crispy rice cereal for the most delectable crunch!
 Gluten-free, refined sugar-free, and dairy-free, these treats are an amazing loveable treat by all!

 Do you remember by 6-Ingredient No-Bake Cookies featuring oats, almond butter and cacao powder I posted a few weeks ago?
 Have you tried them yet??

-Those cookies were such a hit that I wanted to revisit the no-bake cookie topic and take a different approach, using puffed rice for the ultimate crunch.
+Those cookies were such a hit that I wanted to revisit the no-bake cookie topic and take a different approach, using crispy rice cereal for the ultimate crunch.

 …and my complete adoration for crunchy puffed rice cereal had nothing to do with my decision to make these.